 - 1. Catholic looked after and previously looked after children. (see notes 2&3) - 2.
-Catholic children who are resident in the parish of St. Luke's Frodsham. (see notes 3&11) - Catholic children who are resident in the parish of St. Cuthbert's for whom St. Luke's Catholic Primary is the nearest Catholic school. (see notes 3&11) - 4.
-Other Catholic children. (see note 3) - 5.
-Other looked after and previously looked after children. (see note 2) - 6.
-Catechumens and members of an Eastern Christian Church. (see notes 4&5) - 7.
-Children of other Christian denominations whose membership is evidenced by a minister of religion. (see note 6) - 8.
-Children of other faiths whose membership is evidenced by a religious leader. (see note 7) - 9.
-Any other children.
+Catholic children who are resident in the parish(es) of St. Luke's, Frodsham. (see notes 3&11) - Catholic children who are resident in the parish of St. Bede's [for whom St. Luke's Catholic Primary is the nearest Catholic school]. (see notes 3&11) - 4.
+Other looked after and previously looked after children - 5.
+Any other children whom their parents wish to receive a catholic education